Integral models in unramified mixed characteristic (0,2) of hermitian orthogonal Shimura varieties of PEL type, Part II

 {\bf (C)} the group $G_{{\bf C}}^{\rm der}$ is a product of ${\bf Sp}_{2n}$ groups with $n\ge 1$ and, in the case $n=1$, the center of $G$ has dimension $1$;

 {\bf (D)} the group $G_{{\bf C}}^{\rm der}$ is a product of ${\bf SO}_{2n}$ groups with $n\ge 2$.

-We have $G\neq G_1$ if and only if we are in the case (D) i.e., if and only if $G^{\rm der}$ is not simply connected (cf. [10, \S7]).
+We have $G\neq G_1$ if and only if we are in the case (D) i.e., if and only if $G^{\rm der}$ is not simply connected (cf. [9, Sect.
+7]).
 We recall that PEL stands for polarization, endomorphisms, and level structures and that the first two of these notions refer to the fact that the axiom (iii) holds.
-In the case (A) (resp.
-(C) or (D)), one often says that ${\rm Sh}(G,\Mx)$ is a {\it unitary} (resp. {\it symplectic} or {\it hermitian orthogonal}) Shimura variety of PEL type (cf. the description of the intersection group $G_{\bf R}\cap {\bf Sp}(W\otimes_{\bf Q} {\bf R},\psi)$ in [14, Subsections 2.6 and 2.7]).
-We are in the case (D) if and only if $\Mb\otimes_{{\bf Z}_{(2)}} {\bf R}$ is a product of matrix algebras over the quaternion ${\bf R}$-algebra ${\bf H}$ (see [14, Subsection 2.1, (type III)]).
+In the case (D), one often says that ${\rm Sh}(G,\Mx)$ is a {\it hermitian orthogonal} Shimura variety of PEL type (cf. the description of the intersection group $G_{\bf R}\cap {\bf Sp}(W\otimes_{\bf Q} {\bf R},\psi)$ in [14, Subsects.
+2.6 and 2.7]).
+We are in the case (D) if and only if $\Mb\otimes_{{\bf Z}_{(2)}} {\bf R}$ is a product of matrix algebras over the quaternion ${\bf R}$-algebra ${\bf H}$ (see [14, Subsect.
+2.1, (type III)]).